Taiji and Qi Gong Classes

 We are all born with a given qi constitution inherited from our parents.
 This gets consumed through the course of our life and there’s not much we can do about this.
 But we also receive qi from food, water, air and sunlight, and it is possible for other living beings to transmit qi to us as well.
 Our lifestyle can add to or diminish our qi field considerably.
 We all know what it feels like to be energized by being in a qi-filled natural environment such as a forest or by the ocean.
 Qi cannot circulate in an unrelaxed body so the more relaxed we are the stronger our qi will become.

 The Taiji classics say, “First in the mind, then in the body.”
 Qi can be directed by intention and willpower.
-Even on my most brain-fogged days when exercise is impossible, I can still practice breathing into my navel area.
+Even when exercise is impossible, we can still practice breathing into the navel area.
 This “dantian” is our qi storehouse, and focusing on it can help build our qi reserves.
 Plus it’s a good way to calm the mind as it encourages energy to flow downwards out of our heads.
 Because energy follows attention, we can use our minds to clear blocked pathways, increase energy flow to specific areas and nourish ourselves physically and emotionally.

 The yin/yang symbol represents the transformational processes of life.
 All things contain their opposite and life is a continual flow between these forces.
 The practice of qigong helps us to be both strong and soft, expanded and grounded, active and receptive.
 By opening the crown of the head to ‘Heaven’ (the cosmic qi field, or spirit) and rooting the feet in ‘Earth’ (form, matter), we are balancing and stabilizing the opposites within ourselves.